Factorization of network reliability with perfect nodes I: Introduction and statements: Preliminaries

-Consider a graph $G$ and the stochastic graph $G_{p}$ whose underlying graph is $G$ and its Bernoulli variables are identical and independents with parameter $p$.
-By proposition \ref{FactSimple} and the finiteness of the graph, we have that the $K$-Reliability is a polynomial respect to the parameter $p$:
+Consider a graph $G$ and the stochastic graph $G_{p}$ whose underlying graph is $G$ and its Bernoulli variables are identical and independent with parameter $p$.
+By proposition \ref{FactSimple} and the finiteness of the graph, we have that the reliability of $G$ is a polynomial in the parameter $p$: